MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Final Recap.md

 - **For-loops**: repeat the same chunk of code multiple times

-These fundamentals are found in all programming languages.
-Your journey as a programmer has only just begun!
+These fundamental concepts are found in all programming languages.
+You are well on your way to becoming a coding master!